Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Proposed Method

 \subsection{Multi-Concept Signal-Distractor Data Model}

 We introduce an extended signal-distractor data model for the latent space, which models the encoding of \textbf{multiple} concepts.
-Each patch embedding $\xp$ is considered as a linear combination of latent concept signals $\mS \in \R^{D\times I}$ and distractors $\mD \in \R^{D \times F}, F \leq D-I$.
+Each patch embedding $\xp$ is considered as a linear combination of latent concept signals $\mS \in \R^{D\times I}$ and distractors $\mD \in \R^{D \times F}$.
 We also consider a latent space bias $\vc \in \R^{D}$, common for all $\xp$.

 with $\valpha_{\p} \in \R^I$ and $\vbeta_{\p} \in \R^{F}$. $\mS$ is a matrix of $I \in \N^+$, $D$-dimensional, unit-norm concept signal directions and $\mD$ a matrix denoting a basis for distractor components.
 Each signal direction encodes the presence of a distinct concept.
 We apply the same assumptions for individual signal values $\evalpha_{\p,i}$ (the $i$-th element of $\valpha_{\p}$) and distractor coefficients $\evbeta_{\p,f}$ as in Section \ref{sec:signals-distractors-filters}.
-Finally, we further assume that only a limited number of semantic concepts are assigned to $\xp$, among many possible semantic labels.